 Sunday School or Parish School of Religion is a program through which our young members grow in knowledge and love of Jesus Christ.
 Its meetings take place every other Sunday at 10:15 AM September through May.

 Adult Education Program offers a variety of classes for adult parishioners and friends.
 At this time a "History of Poland" class is taught every other Tuesday at 6:00 p.m.
 Poland’s history is an immense tale and a testament to the astounding resilience of the Polish people.

 Polish Language Classes for Adults.
-In addition to basic conversational skills we are also studying Polish recipes and learning how to prepare delicious dishes.
-Our fun class meets at the rectory every Tuesday at 4:00 p.m.
+In addition to basic conversational skills we are also studying Polish customs, songs, and prayers.
+Our fun class meets at the rectory every Tuesday at 4:30 p.m.

 Bible Study convenes every Wednesday at 10 a.m.
 It is based on the Lectionary Scripture selections read on Sunday Mass.
 This Bible Study helps make the Scriptures easier to understand, explain historical and cultural background and encourage the participants to apply these Scriptures to their daily lives.

 Anointing of the Sick is offered communally twice a year and individually by request, either at home or any healthcare institution.